Yaashia-G/Yaashia-G.github.io/_publications/CERG.md

 <div class="caption">
     $$\delta_s = 0.1F_{\max}/K_P$$ A lower penetration constant means a relatively lower force of pushing.
 This also means that we don't 'enter' our soft constraint as much.
 </div>
 As can be seen, the end effector trajectory of the RR arm slides along the soft wall.
-Notably, we don't violate the maximum force of interaction.
+Notably, we don't violate the maximum energy of interaction.

 Now, if we set $$\delta_s = 0.9F_{\max}/K_P$$.
 As can be seen, the end effector trajectory enters the soft constraint.
 The force of pushing is also higher.
 At steady state we converge to $$F>0$$.
 <div class="row">